dfds/micro-frontend-poc/kafka-to-signalr-relay/README.md

 ## Usage

-start assembly by running the command: `dotnet run --project src/KafkaToSignalrRelay` in this directory
+start assembly by running the command: `KAFKA_TO_SIGNALR_RELAY_START_KAFKA_CONSUMER=false dotnet run --project src/KafkaToSignalrRelay` in this directory

 ## Tests